heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 can address the structural causes of inflation.
-Since early 2022, we have been caught in a holding pattern of inflation struggles over the price of inputs and consumer goods, oscillating between the food riots of Sri Lanka, Iraq, Sudan, Ecuador or Peru, on the one hand, and the farmers' protests that have spread across the European Union, Latin America, and India on the other.
+Since early 2022, we have been caught in a holding pattern of inflation struggles over the price of inputs and consumer goods, oscillating between the food riots of Sri Lanka, Iraq, Martinique, Sudan, Ecuador or Peru, on the one hand, and the farmers' protests that have spread across the European Union, Latin America, and India on the other.
 If anything unites these struggles it is the mere inability to survive the post-pandemic order, with prices